 The Journey from Moving In to Becoming a Solemnly-Professed Monk

 There are several stages in the monastic life between turning up with your suitcase and becoming a lifelong member of the community.
+The journey takes several years — in one sense it never ends!
 This process is to ensure you do not make a commitment until you (and we) are convinced that this is where God wants you to be.

 Postulancy

 When you first move in (see Discerning a Monastic Vocation) you will be a postulant.
 This is from the Latin for ‘asking’ and means you are asking to become a monk.
 Although you will be given a form of habit to wear, strictly speaking you are not yet a monk.
 As a postulant you will join in the monastic liturgies and do some work.
-You will also have regular meetings with the vocations director.
+You will also have regular meetings with the vocations director or the novice master.
 These could include some bits of study.

-Postulancy can last for anything from a few weeks to a year.
-Usually, it will be a few months.
+Postulancy can last for any amount of time, the length of the postulancy being decided by the Abbot.
+Usually, it will be a few months, but it could be much more or much less.
 When you and the vocations director think you are ready, you can apply to become a novice.
-As with applying to move in to the monastery, this has to be approved by the Chapter.
-(Chapter is the name for the monastic community meeting to decide on matters affecting the monastery.)
+As with applying to move in to the monastery, this has to be approved by the Abbot’s Council.

 Novitiate